HOW TO USE DC FAST CHARGING

 HOW IT WORKS

 The process of DC Fast Charging your electric vehicle is similar to fueling up at the gas pump with a gas-powered vehicle.
-To find a DC Fast Charging station, you can search the area or along your route using your vehicle’s mobile app.†
+To find a DC Fast Charging station, you can search the area or along your route using your myGMC mobile app† or, if your vehicle is equipped, with the available Google built-in† navigation system.

 Once you locate a DC Fast Charging station that’s compatible with your vehicle, you’ll simply plug the charge cord into your vehicle and follow the instructions on the charging station to begin charging.
 Here’s how:

-- Press the rear edge of the port door to pop it open.
+2. Press the rear edge of the port door to pop it open.
+On some vehicles, you may have to press an emblem or button to open the charge port door.

-- Follow the steps on the charging station to start charging.
+5. Follow the steps on the charging station or charge station app to start charging.

 Keep in mind: